HIGHLIGHTS-Tennis-Australian Open day three

 Play began on a warm, sunny morning at Melbourne Park with the temperature hovering around 24 degrees Celsius.

 Authorities reported two new locally acquired cases of COVID-19 in the state of Victoria late on Tuesday.
-(Reporting by Ian Ransom and Hardik Vyas; Editing by Peter Rutherford)
+(Reporting by Ian Ransom, Hardik Vyas and Manasi Pathak; Editing by Peter Rutherford)